-In the almost 4000 kilometers of Route 66 we will find several ghost towns.
-Some of them are actual abandoned ghost towns, others have very few inhabitants and others have transformed themselves into tourist attractions.
+In the almost 4000 kilometers of Route 66, we will find several ghost towns.
+Some of them are actually abandoned ghost towns, others have very few inhabitants and others have transformed themselves into tourist attractions.

 In this post we will tell you about some of the ghost towns on Route 66, not all of them here, but they are the ones that have caught our attention the most.
 I hope you like it and enjoy Route 66 as much or more than us!

 Ghost Towns on Route 66

 The gruesome Trail of Tears (1831-1838), passed through Arlington, which later became an oasis for tourism with its resort called Stony Dell Resort.
 Today its population is about 20 people and it is becoming quite difficult to follow Route 66.